abdo11901/Logs-Analysis/README.md

   How to run it:
 ====================
-before doing anything we should create a view called ratio so we will open vagrant then open the "news" database with psql news and then wirte this query:
+before doing anything we should create a view called ratio
+  * open up your terminal and write the following:
+  * vagrant up
+  * vagrant ssh
+  * cd to the database directory
+  * psql -d news -f newsdata.sql
+  * psql news
+  * then create the view.

+  * How to create the view:
+  * just write the query but you ***should write it in one line*** don't make new lines in the terminal this will case an error.

-    create view ratio as select Date(time) as day, cast(sum(case when status != '200 OK' then 1 else 0 end
-    ) as decimal) /cast(count(status) as decimal)*100  as percentage from log l group by day order by percentage d esc ;
+    create view ratio as select Date(time) as day, cast(sum(case when status != '200 OK' then 1 else 0 end) as decimal) /cast(count(status) as decimal)*100  as percentage from log l group by day order by percentage desc ;

  1-Run the vagrant:
   * -vagrant up